rogerbinns/apsw/doc/build.rst

 .. note::

-  There will be some warnings during the compilation step about sqlite3.c, `but they are harmless <https://sqlite.org/faq.html#q17>`_
+  There may be some warnings during the compilation step about sqlite3.c, `but they are harmless <https://sqlite.org/faq.html#q17>`_